AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 ---
 # Move, rename, and delete assets{#moving-renaming-and-deleting-assets}

 You can move, rename, and delete assets from the Browse panel.
-As well, you can delete many assets simultaneously with a text file.
+Additionally, you can delete multiple assets simultaneously using a text file.

 ## Move assets {#move-assets}